xiix0/scam/README.md

-You will be recognized and honored as a community leader.
+You are a bundle of energy, always on the go.